Business Administration Courses

 Offered: as needed

-BUS 3380 DASHBOARD AND FRONT END ANALYTICS 3 credits
+BUS 3380 DASHBOARD AND FRONT-END ANALYTICS (3)

-Foundational knowledge and technology to perform fundamental data analysis, supporting problem-solving and evidence-based decision making.
+Foundational knowledge and technology to perform fundamental data analysis, supporting problem- solving and evidence-based decision making.
 Through hands-on experiences students will identify, extract, prepare, and analyze data and communicate those results that inform decisions.

 Prerequisite: BUS 1700 or permission of instructor, chair, school head, or dean